fa21-collaborative-drone-interactions/BuoyDeploymentProviderValidation/README.md

  - Pi B: Conductivity sensor, Temperature sensor
  - Pi C: PH sensor.

  The web service that was used for the evaluation/deployment is the [BuoyWebService](https://github.com/Apodini/buoy-web-service), which was forked from the original web service [here](https://github.com/fa21-collaborative-drone-interactions/buoy-web-service) in order to add the deployment options.
 The core functionality was not touched.
+The web service is also added as an executable target to this project.

 ### General Setup